Pylons/pylonsrtd/faq/pylonsproject.rst

 --------------------------------------------------------

 Our mantra is: "Small, Documented, Tested, Extensible, Fast, Stable, Friendly".
-Everything we do, from the already-ready Pyramid to the various batteries we want to do later in batteries-included projects, should retain these qualities.
+Everything we do, from Pyramid to the various batteries we want to do later in batteries-included projects, should retain these qualities.

 Specifically, if you like meat-and-potatoes stuff like insanely great and up-to-date docs, a magnificently-tested web framework, and a slim execution